wlfd/wlfd/README.md

 ___
 I am Wilfred Ao Qin Lai, a prospective candidate for UBC B.Sc.
 Combined Major in Computer Science and Statistics.
 I am aiming to pursue a career and specialize in Software Development or Data Science and Product Data Analytics, and I am actively seeking an internship for 2021.
 My previous experiences are in retail management, sales, bookkeeping, personal and corporate tax accounting, insurance, and personal finance, as I was a licensed Canadian Investment Funds and Life, Accident and Sickness Insurange agent.

 - 🔭 I’m currently working on migrating my projects to GitHub
-- 🌱 I’m currently learning **python and SQL** through the Kaggle Learn Course Certificates
+- 🌱 I’m currently learning **Python and SQL** through the Kaggle Learn Course Certificates
 - 🧑🏼‍💻I am looking for an **internship in Software Development or Data Science for 2021**
 - 📫 How to reach me: <wilfredaqlai@gmail.com> | [LinkedIn](http://www.linkedin.com/in/wilfredaqlai)
 - 😄 Pronouns: he/him/his